SvenTiigi/FlyoverKit/README.md

 ### CocoaPods

-STLocationRequest is available through [CocoaPods](http://cocoapods.org).
+FlyoverKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```bash